phython96/GNAS-MP/README.md

 ### 4. Training
 **Before training, you must confim that there is a genotype of searched graph neural network in file "./configs/genotypes.py".**

-We also provided scripts for easily training graph neural networks searched by GNAS.
+We provided scripts for easily training graph neural networks searched by GNAS.

 ```sh
 # training on ZINC dataset at graph regression task